BruceWind/CloudFrontIPSelector/README.md

 b.
 Have you tried Gcore-CDN?
 I have written another IP-selector for Gcore: https://github.com/BruceWind/GcoreCDNIPSelector, you can try it.

 c.
-Why don't I test **the up/down speed**?
-I've tested it and found that all IPs of Cloudfront have very high speed.
+Why don't I test **the up/down speed** in code?
+I've tested it by another method and found that all IPs of Cloudfront have very high speed.
 As a result, there is no evidence to suggest that different IPs have different speeds.
 In other words, there is no need to differentiate between high-speed IPs and low-speed IPs.

 **Thanks**